-Their weather-shedding fleece was made into upholstery fabric and blankets.
-Also baize for billiard tables (because it felts well), and more recently, carpets.
+Their weather-shedding fleece was made into upholstery fabric and blankets, also baize for billiard tables (because it felts well), and more recently, carpets.
 Being at the finer end of the hill wool spectrum, the Exmoor Horn Sheep Breeders’ Society thought that its qualities were under-appreciated.
 They felt that more could be done to highlight its virtues, hence the move into manufacturing.

 Exmoor Horn wool undergoes several important processes during its transformation from fleece into robust, hard-wearing knitting wool: shearing, scouring, spinning and dyeing.

-Native breed wool in history
+Native breed wool in times past.

 In the UK, the wool industry is a very old one.
 The wealth of many abbeys was based on wool.
 In the late mediaeval era, there was a rise of merchants trading in the export of wool to the near continent.
 The increased wealth gave rise to the foundation of prosperous towns with magnificent churches.

-Exeter, for example, has the oldest surviving ship canal in England.
-Built in the fifteenth century so that cargoes could be loaded there rather than at Topsham.
+Exeter, for example, has the oldest surviving ship canal in England, built in the fifteenth century so that cargoes could be loaded there rather than at Topsham.
 By the early eighteenth century Exeter’s prosperity, due to its proximity to spinners and weavers throughout Devon, and its cloth finishing works on Exe Island, meant that cloth could easily be loaded at Exeter Quay for export to France, Spain, Holland and Portugal.

 With the coming of the Industrial Revolution, technical advances meant that large-scale industrial premises (mills) housing the new machinery could speed the production of everyday items such as blankets.

-Native breed wool declines
+Native breed wool in decline.

 Increasing mechanisation displaced the cottage industries of spinning and weaving causing social unrest.
 Then the coming dominance of north of England mills, plus the effects of the Napoleonic Wars, lead to the decline of Exeter’s cloth trade.
 The heyday of the wool industry, centred primarily around West Yorkshire, was in the nineteenth century.
-Solid, substantial, beautiful industrial buildings from that era are now, sadly, empty.
-Abandoned and in need of a new purpose.
+Solid, substantial, beautiful industrial buildings from that era are now, sadly, empty, abandoned and in need of a new purpose.